ATV Winch Draining the Battery – What Is Normal and Not?

 Related: How to Test an ATV or UTV Battery.
 Good, Reduced, or Bad?

-One common mistake is to connect the rocker switch directly to the battery instead of to switched power as instructed by most winch manuals.
+One common mistake is connecting the rocker switch directly to the battery instead of behind a switch, as instructed by most winch manuals.

 The rocker switch is a weak point on any ATV winch install.
 It may be corroded, full of dirt, or possibly faulty.

 Troubleshooting a defective rocker switch is not always easy.
-Start by using a hairdryer to make sure it is dried out completely, then clean it with a good dose of anti-corrosive electric cleaner, such as WD40.
+First, use a hairdryer to ensure it is dried out completely, then clean it with a good dose of an anti-corrosive electric cleaner, such as WD40.

-Visually inspect the wiring going from the battery to the solenoid/contactor and from the solenoid/contactor to the winch.
+Inspect the wiring from the battery to the solenoid/contactor and from the solenoid/contactor to the winch.

-Each time you activate the winch will be like shorting the battery to ground.
+Each time you activate the winch will be as if you shorted the battery to ground.
 This will draw a tremendous amount of power and will drain the battery in no time.

-If your battery connectors are loose or corroded, the ATV may not be able to charge your battery properly.
-And if your winch power cable connectors are corroded or dirty, you may experience power drain through shorts.
+If your battery connectors are loose or corroded, the ATV may not be able to charge your battery correctly.
+And if your winch power cable connectors are corroded or dirty, you may experience power drain from shorts.

 If the solenoid is packed with mud or ice, it may create a short, causing power to go to ground.